-Since they are inexperienced drivers, teens are more likely to get into accidents.
+Since teens are inexperienced drivers, they are more likely to get into accidents.

 Because of this, there are laws in place to prepare and protect teens when driving.